Goda’s Slave – Chapter 7: Twin Gardens

 “What are they?”

 “Medicinal plants.
 These are native to the desert, so I thought they would be harder for Jaya to kill, but she’s a relentless murderer when it comes to this sort of thing.
 Even just her presence seems to weaken them.”
-Goda smirked and dumped some more of the water on them.
-As the drops rained down onto the thirsty sand, a piece of what looked like dried up fruit seemed to catch Goda’s interest.
-She picked it up and pushed some seeds out of the flesh.
+Nonetheless, Goda’s smile seemed good-natured as she dumped some more of the water on them.
+As the drops rained down onto the thirsty sand, a piece of what looked like dried up husk seemed to catch Goda’s interest.
+She picked it up and pushed some seeds out of the withered flesh.
+“At least these gave fruit before they died.
+Maybe they can have children after all.”

-Kanna watched her silently, a new feeling coming over her that she couldn’t quite name.
+Kanna watched her silently, a new feeling coming over her that she couldn’t quite name, an uncomfortable softness.
 She looked around the garden, at the rows of dead little trees, at the thriving cactus blooms that represented the last bits of greenery that had survived.

 Then the obvious finally struck her.

-“You built this garden, didn’t you?”
+“You made this garden, didn’t you?”
 Kanna asked.

 “It was a long time ago.
 It was back when I used to visit more frequently.”

-Kanna walked to Goda and came to stoop down next to her.
-She stared at the shrub before them, but she couldn’t recognize what it was, or any of the other plants around them.
-“Did you avoid coming when you heard that Priestess Rem came to live here?”
+Kanna knelt down at her side.
+She stared at the shrub before them, but she couldn’t recognize what it was, or any of the other plants.
+“Did you avoid coming when you heard that Priestess Rem was living here?”

 It was just a guess, but by Goda’s silence, Kanna wondered if she might have hit an unexpected nerve.